 Interesting blend of American, Spanish and Caribbean cultures, the archipelago of Puerto Rico is a delightful place to visit.
 If Puerto Rico has definitely the paradise white sand palm-fringed beaches and the crystal clear waters usually characterizing the Caribbean, the traveler exploring the interior of the islands will find sublime untouched jungles and stunning mountainous landscapes.
 Former Spanish colony, Puerto Rico is today part of the United States.
 If the highways and skyscrapers betray its American side, the soul of the archipelago remains definitely Spanish, with its colonial fortresses, pastel colored houses, love for fiesta and deep devotion to religion.

-WHAT VACCINES DO I NEED FOR PUERTO RICO IN 2021
+WHAT VACCINES DO I NEED FOR PUERTO RICO In 2023

-The Government of Canada and the CDC recommend the following vaccines for travelling to Puerto Rico in 2021: Traveler’s Diarrhea, Hepatitis A, Hepatitis B, Rabies, Flu, COVID-19, Typhoid fever, Yellow Fever, Polio.
+The Government of Canada and the CDC recommend the following vaccines for travelling to Puerto Rico In 2023: Traveler’s Diarrhea, Hepatitis A, Hepatitis B, Rabies, Flu, COVID-19, Typhoid fever, Yellow Fever, Polio.

 Risk of Zika in this Country.
 Learn More >>